 More practice opportunities:

 Another benefit of having a simulator available is the flexibility it gives you with your time.
-In the modern-day world, it feels like there is less free time now than ever before, therefore what you do with this time is crucial.
+In the modern-day world, it feels like there is less free time now than ever before.
+Therefore, what you do with this time is crucial.
 If you are serious about your cricket training and want to make it to the top, then you need to find a way to practice more than the competition.
-However, it is sometimes impossible to get this extra practice as a batsman because you require bowlers to be available and willing to practise with you.
+However, it is sometimes impossible to get this extra practice as a batter because you require bowlers to be available and willing to practise with you.
 But this is changing, simulators can be used individually so whenever you are free you can put the hours into mastering your batting, to become the player you dream of.

 Cricket simulators also are equipped with technology to track what happens on every ball.
 With the BatFast simulators, each shot can be tracked back to where it would have landed on a cricket pitch.
 This is an absolute game changer for anyone who wants to train independently.

 Think of a scenario where a batter is looking to improve their batting in the death overs.
 At BatFast, the batter can set up the machine to bowl any deliveries that are usually bowled in the death overs of a limited over game.
 For example: yorkers, slower balls and wide deliveries.
 At the end of the session, the batter can now analyse how they fared against each type of delivery.
 This can help identify their weaknesses, strengths and discover more about their game in specific situations.
 What’s great is that this can all be done individually.